Skip to content

 Bases: Pipeline[TRaw, TTransformed, TCollated, TProcessed], Generic[TRaw, TRawInner, TTransformed, TCollated, TProcessedInner, TProcessed]

-Compose transforms sequentially with pre and post transforms.
+Compose pipeline sequentially with pre and post transforms.

 Type Parameters